Exodus 3:1-15 (NRSV)

 We find two questions of identity here.

 One is who Moses is.
-The fact that Moses must turn his face in order to avoid looking at God means that for a moment, Moses saw God face to face.
+The fact that Moses must turn his face to avoid looking at God means that for a moment, Moses saw God face to face.
 It emphasizes the unique relationship Moses will have with this God.
 Intimacy with God is a prerequisite for a significant revelation.
 In Moses, we find such familiarity with God a theme in his story.[3]
 This divine-human encounter is simple and direct.
 It will be the turning point for Moses and the Hebrew people.
 Moses will have the mission of transforming their slavery into freedom.
 Yet, as is typical of the prophets, Moses objects.
 In Jeremiah 1:6, the prophet is too young.
 In Isaiah 6:5, the prophet is unworthy.
 Chapter 4 will give several objections.
 He does not think he is not the right person for the task.
 Thus, who is Moses?
 The response from God is simple and direct.
 God will be with Moses, with the clear implication that this should be enough to overcome any objection and guarantee a successful fulfillment of the mission.
-An important element of the call of a prophet is a sign, and in this case, the sign is that God will bring Moses and the people back to the mountain of God so that they may worship God on the mountain.
+An essential element of the call of a prophet is a sign, and in this case, the sign is that God will bring Moses and the people back to the mountain of God so that they may worship God on the mountain.

 The other matter of identity is who God is.
 God self-identifies as the God of Abraham, Isaac, and Jacob.
 In a pattern that will be prominent in the story of the judges, God hears the cry of the Israelites and sees the oppression Egypt has caused.
-However, when we read the entirety of the story, the account of the exodus from Egypt and the commissioning of its leader is not just the first in a long list of deliverances.
+However, when we read the entirety of the story, the account of the exodus from Egypt and the commissioning of its leader is not just the first in a lengthy list of deliverances.
 It becomes central to the identity of the God of Israel.
 The divine response to the plight of Israel is to send Moses and bring Israel out of Egypt.
 God acts through a human agent who will be a servant and messenger of the divine will.

 Moses says that the Israelites will ask the name of the one who has called and sent him.
 The response from God has been the source of much pondering by biblical scholars, theologians, and philosophers.
 The Hebrew sentence ehyeh asher ehyeh can mean either "I am who I am," or "I will be who I will be."
 Some scholars, with whom I disagree, suggest a causative form of the word, “to be.”
 If so, it would suggest, “He causes things to be.”
 “I am” is the name of the one who sent him.
 Ezekiel 20:5 and Isaiah 42:8, both from the exile, have the phrase “I am the Lord.”
 Elohim (God) is YHWH (the Lord) which has a close connection to the verb “to be.”
 It may suggest something like, “I am really there.”
 It may suggest the efficacious presence of the Lord, as “I am there for you.”
 The name is the revelation of a promise to a people in a helpless situation.
 It suggests the nearness of divine help.
-The revelation of the name Yahweh offers new content to the identity of God that remains connected to the God of the Patriarchs.
+The revelation of the name Yahweh offers updated content to the identity of God that remains connected to the God of the Patriarchs.
 Yahweh intends to affect the history of Israel.
 History is the arena in which this self-revelation will take place.
-Thus, we are not to think in terms of new information about God, but an invitation to trust in the new self-disclosure of God as a promise of a future hope.
+Thus, we are not to think in terms of added information about God, but an invitation to trust in the new self-disclosure of God as a promise of a future hope.
 It will be the basis for the affirmation of Yahweh as the sole name of the divine in Israel, rejecting any appeal to other gods.
 It will be the basis for rejection of a physical form, whether animal or nature, that represents Yahweh.
 Scholars need to exercise some caution in the implications drawn from this revelation.
 The point is not deriving some philosophical notion of Being (Eusebius) or the unchangeable essence of God (Augustine).
 We need to resist the temptation of developing a philosophy of history based upon the promise of deliverance.
 Thus, having answered the question of the identity of this God, we can now answer the question Moses had of his identity.
 Who is Moses?
 He is the one whom the Lord has called into close relationship and whom the Lord has sent as the human agent of the divine message and the divine deliverance.

 4bGod called to him out of the bush, “Moses, Moses!”
-And he said, “Here I am.” … This first exchange between God and Moses marks the initial movement of what is the classic prophetic call narrative (compare Isaiah 6:1-8 and Jeremiah 1:4-10).
-God calls, “Moses, Moses”; and Moses answers, “Here I am” (compare 1 Samuel 3:4ff).
+And he said, “Here I am.”
+Compare this with I Samuel 3:4ff.
+This first exchange between God and Moses marks the initial movement of what is the classic prophetic call narrative (compare Isaiah 6:1-8 and Jeremiah 1:4-10).
 Simple and direct, the interaction is a turning point for both Moses and the people of Israel.
 Moses now serves God’s purpose, although that purpose is yet to be defined and objections and problems lie ahead.
 The slavery of Israel is about to be transformed into freedom, though it will be an often dangerous and challenging freedom.
 6 He said further, “I am the God of your father, the God of Abraham, the God of Isaac, and the God of Jacob.”
-And Moses hid his face, for he was afraid to look at God….
+Here is the way God is referred to in the ‘Amidah prayer in the Jewish tradition.
+And Moses hid his face, for he was afraid to look at God.
+This assumes that God has a physical form, but suggests that seeing God would be too awesome for humans to survive.
 God had direct discourse with Moses, as the text indicates, face to face.
 This human form of revelation emphasizes the unique relationship Moses had with Yahweh.
 At this point, it becomes clear that among the many forms Yahweh revealed intentions, one of them was decidedly not an animal form.
 As a notion of revelation, intimacy with God is a prerequisite, and Moses has such familiarity preeminently.
-Yet, Moses had to receive a call to that intimacy.[4]
+Yet, Moses had to receive a call to that intimacy.[6]
 Simple and direct, the interaction is a turning point for both Moses and the people of Israel.
 Moses now serves the purpose of God.
 God is about to transform the slavery of Israel into freedom.
 9 The cry of the Israelites has now come to me; I have also seen how the Egyptians oppress them.

 Judges 3:9 (NRSV)